ucsb-cs156/ucsb-cs156.github.io/topics/render/deploying_any_repo_to_render.md

 And then add the organization (e.g. `ucsb-cs156-f22`) to your account.

-Assuming the organization is there, you shoudl be able to select the repo you want to deploy.
+Assuming the organization is there, you should be able to select the repo you want to deploy.

 ## Step 4: Name your app